2bndy5/daily-wallpaper-images/README.md

 - [ ] MacOS

 Platforms in the above list with a checkmark have been tested.

 This app can build/compile for Android, but it does not run correctly (possibly a TLS certificate problem).

 I need a MacOS user(s) to test the MacOS builds.

-IOS does not allow programmatically setting the device's wallpaper.
+To my knowledge, IOS does not allow programmatically setting the device's wallpaper.

 ### Linux desktop environments